 Myth: Bluetooth is a Consumer Technology

-Bluetooth can do a lot more than given credit for, and, through innovation in consumer applications, it continues to enhance the lives of millions of people around the world.
+Bluetooth technology can do a lot more than given credit for, and, through innovation in consumer applications, it continues to enhance the lives of millions of people around the world.
 But, in some ways, its success created a narrow perception of its capabilities.
-In truth, Bluetooth is used to solve a multitude of less commonly known commercial and industrial challenges.
+In truth, Bluetooth solutions are used to solve a multitude of less commonly known commercial and industrial challenges.

-Check out the Bluetooth range estimator and see how far Bluetooth can go for you.
+Check out the Bluetooth range estimator and see how far Bluetooth range can go for you.